gglessner/KafkaClient/README.md

 - **NEW**: Security configuration auditing
 - **NEW**: Sensitive data enumeration and pattern matching
 - **NEW**: Message injection testing and payload validation
+- **NEW**: Scan all consumer groups and topics for available (unconsumed) messages without consuming them

 ## Requirements